nuclear heart scan

 PET takes a clearer picture through thick layers of tissue (such as abdominal or breast tissue).
 PET also is better than SPECT at showing whether CAD is affecting more than one of your heart's blood vessels.
 A PET scan also may be used if a SPECT scan wasn't able to produce good enough pictures.

-What to expect before a nuclear heart scan
+before a nuclear heart scan

 Talk to your doctor about how the nuclear heart scan is done.
 Discussing your overall health, including health problems such as asthma, chronic obstructive pulmonary disease (COPD), diabetes, and kidney disease, is important.
 If you have lung disease or diabetes, your doctor will give you special instructions before the nuclear heart scan.

 Also, let your doctor know about any medicines you take, including prescription and over-the-counter medicines, vitamins, minerals, and other supplements.
 Some medicines and supplements can cause problems when used with adenosine, dipyridamole, or dobutamine (medicines used to increase your heart rate during a stress test).

 If you are having a stress test as part of your nuclear heart scan, wear comfortable walking shoes and loose-fitting clothes for the test.
 You may be asked to wear a hospital gown during the test.